Ishikashah2510/arcade-ai-interview/arcade_output/report.md

 # Arcade Flow Analysis — Add a Scooter to Your Cart on Target.com

-**Generated:** 2025-09-25 18:12:09 UTC
+**Generated:** 2025-09-25 18:13:54 UTC

 ## 1) User interactions (LLM)

-- Clicked on the search bar to start looking for a scooter.
+- Clicked on the search bar to start looking for products.
+- Typed in a search query.
 - Scrolled through the search results.
-- Clicked on a specific scooter image to learn more about its features.
+- Clicked on a scooter image to learn more about its features.
-- Clicked on another scooter image to view additional options.
+- Clicked on a button to view available options.
-- Clicked on a different scooter image for more details.
+- Clicked on another scooter image to explore more features.
-- Clicked on yet another scooter image.
+- Clicked on a different option to gather more information.
-- Clicked on a final scooter image to explore.
+- Clicked on a final scooter image to check additional details.
-- Dragged an item on the page.
+- Clicked on a button to add the scooter to the cart.

 ## 2) Human-friendly summary (LLM)

-The user was attempting to browse and explore various Razor scooters on Target.com, starting with a search for scooters and then interacting with multiple product images to gather information about features and available options.
+The user was attempting to browse and customize options for a Razor scooter on Target.com, ultimately aiming to add a selected scooter to their cart for easy checkout.

 ---